stdoeuba/calculator-circle-and-triangle/README.md

 # calculator-circle-and-triangle

-area calculation of circles and triangles
+simple calculator which calculates the area of an triangle based on its height and base length. also calculates the area of a circle for a given radius r.